BitLee-design/MyPortfolio/README.md

 # MyPortfolio

-This project is based on front-end with HTML5, JavaScript and CSS.
-It´s my future Portfolio website where you will find some of my projects and some other info relating me as a Developer.
+This is my Portfolio Web-App.
+Here you will find some of the basics info regarding my Web developer carier.
+It has based in HTML5, JavaScript and CSS.

-It also includes some Certificates.

-Thanks for visiting.
+# Links

+It contains different links regarding my works, certificates and other info.

+# Email

+It also contains a contact form where you will be able to send an email to my email adress.